10000TB/10000TB.github.io/_posts/2018-03-11-blog-series-python-pass-by-value-or-pass-by-reference.md

 >>>
 ```

-*Example 3: reference is like a box, need to cautions about reassignment.*
+*Example 3: reference is like a box, reassignment doesn't work.*
 ```python
 >>> def example_func(lst):
 ...     lst = [2, 3, 4]